 Project management can be understood as a systematic way of planning, scheduling, executing, monitoring, controlling the different aspects of the project, so as to attain the goal made at the time of project formulation.
-PERT and CPM are the two network based project management techniques, which exhibit the flow and sequence of the activities and events.
-Program (Project) Management and Review Technique (PERT) is appropriate for the projects where time needed to complete different activities are not known.
+PERT and CPM are the two network-based project management techniques, which exhibit the flow and sequence of the activities and events.
+Program (Project) Management and Review Technique (PERT) is appropriate for the projects where the time needed to complete different activities are not known.

 Content: PERT Vs CPM